 The most common locator call is the barred owl call, which is heard during dusk and dawn.
 A sound resembling a barred owl can get a spring gobbler to respond.
 You can owl with your voice or buy a Commercial Owl Hooter to make this noise.
 When it works, you will be surprised at the response you get from a tom gobbling.

 To use a locator to call turkeys, make sure to know the turkey’s emotional level.
 Toms are extremely high-strung during the breeding season and will gobble at almost any loud noise.
-A car door banging, thunder, dog barking, gunshot, or even a coyote howl can all trigger a gobble.
+A car door banging, thunder, a dog barking, a gunshot, or even a coyote howl can all trigger a gobble.
 Depending on the level of emotion in the bird, different calls will work in different situations.

 A soft voice is the best way to draw a tom close to 50 yards.
 You can use a louder voice for the tom, but lower it when he’s 100 yards away.
 Soft calls can also work very well if you’re trying to lure a tom to come closer to you.
 In addition to attracting a tom’s attention, soft calls can reassure other birds of your safety.